guilhermeSousa1/guilhermeSousa1/README.md

 ---
 ### About 👀

-Fronted Developer with multiple years of proven success in architecture, design, development and testing of a broad range of complex and innovative client-side web applications.
+Frontend Developer with multiple years of proven success in architecture, design, development and testing of a broad range of complex and innovative client-side web applications.

 Passionate for architecting and constructing responsive, modular and extensible pixel-perfect CSS/HTML5/JavaScript/Typescript frontend component libraries using frameworks and tools such as React, Angular and Storybook.